Ballagás

-The Ballagás is a Hungarian ceremony held when students complete their final year of secondary school (gymnasium).
+The Ballagás (literally "slow walk") is a Hungarian ceremony held when students complete their final year of secondary school (gymnasium).
 It is a farewell event for students who are about to take their matura exam (érettségi), marking the end of their school years.

 Children leaving kindergarten or primary school usually have a smaller Ballagás celebration.
 This event should not be confused with homecomings, which are called találkozó or osztálytalálkozó bál in Hungary, while proms are called érettségi bankett.

 History

-In Hungary, the custom of Ballagás began in Selmecbánya in the 1870s, when students of the local forestry and mining academy sang a song starting with Ballag már a vén diák... as a farewell to their school.
+In Hungary, the custom of Ballagás began in Selmecbánya in the 1870s, when students of the local forestry and mining academy sang a song starting with Ballag már a vén diák... ("The old student now walks on...") as a farewell to their school.
 This gave the tradition its name, Ballagás.
 However, the holiday itself and its associated customs developed later.

 The customs were heavily influenced by the world of Hungarian folk tales, associating leaving school with the image of wandering, a common theme in such stories.
 This tradition soon spread across the country, gaining popularity throughout the 20th century.

-Since the 1920s, the Hungarian folk song Elmegyek, Elmegyek and Gaudeamus igitur have been sung during the ceremony.
+Since the 1920s, the Hungarian folk song Elmegyek, elmegyek ("I'm leaving, I'm leaving") and Gaudeamus igitur have been sung during the ceremony.
 Additionally, final-year students began the tradition of serenading their teachers on the night before graduation, a practice that continues to this day.

 Before the university traditions, the folk festival known as Legényavató ("legény Inauguration") symbolized coming of age in Hungarian culture.
 While the tradition still exists, it is less common today.